neondatabase/website/content/docs/reference/glossary.md

 ### Compute

 A service that provides virtualized computing resources (CPU, memory, and storage) for running applications.
 A Neon Compute runs PostgreSQL.
-Each Neon Project contains a Compute.
-The amount of Compute resources available to a Neon Project is currently subject to the limits defined by the Technical Preview Free Tier.
+Each Neon project contains a Compute.
+The amount of Compute resources available to a Neon project is currently subject to the limits defined by the Technical Preview Free Tier.
 A Neon Compute is stateless and is automatically activated or suspended based on user activity.

 ### Connection pooling

 A method of creating a pool of connections and caching those connections for reuse.
 Neon uses `pgbouncer` in `transaction mode` for connection pooling.
-Neon’s connection pooling feature can be enabled or disabled for a Project on the **Settings** tab, under **General Settings**.
+Neon’s connection pooling feature can be enabled or disabled for a project on the **Settings** tab, under **General Settings**.

 ### Connection string

-A string containing details for connecting to a Neon Project.
-The details include a user name, Project ID, host address, port number, and database name; for example:
+A string containing details for connecting to a Neon project.
+The details include a user name, project ID, host address, port number, and database name; for example:

 ```terminal
 postgres://user1@black-sky-342827.cloud.neon.tech:5432/main`
 ```

-The connection string for a Neon Project is provided on the **Dashboard** tab in the Neon Console, under **Connection Details**.
-The connection string that is displayed immediately after creating a Project also includes the user’s password, temporarily.
+The connection string for a Neon project is provided on the **Dashboard** tab in the Neon Console, under **Connection Details**.
+The connection string that is displayed immediately after creating a project also includes the user’s password, temporarily.
 For security reasons, the password is removed from the connection string after navigating away from the Dashboard.

 ### Console